 - You have completed an Associate Degree or higher at a regionally accredited college or university.

 - You have completed an approved Math or English course at a regionally accredited college or university.

 - You are currently enrolled in a four-year college or university.

-Other factors considered in the selection of courses include study habits, certainty of educational goals, specific skills, emotional well-being, employment, family or other commitments, family support, health, maturity and motivation, self assessment, education history, etc.
+Other factors considered in selecting courses include study habits, the certainty of educational goals, specific skills, emotional well-being, employment, family or other commitments, family support, health, maturity and motivation, self-assessment, education history, etc.